lambdan/PhotosLibraryExtractor/README.md

 - The script uses the Python library [pyexiftool](https://github.com/smarnach/pyexiftool) to use exiftool
     - Apparently, you can install that library using pip, but that didn't work for me (I get import module error).
 What worked for me was just having the `exiftool.py` file in the same folder as this script

-### Changing Settings

-If you wanna edit the output folder or the date format or folder structure or anything like that, edit the script to your liking.
-(Ideally I should make this nicer, but I think my defaults are pretty sane, so it's not a high priority)

-- By default the output folder (the organized folder) is in a folder called `out` in your current working folder
-- The folder structure is `YYYY/MM`, along with a folder called `Unknown Dates` for photos with... yep, unknown dates
-- The filename structure is `YYYYMMDD-HHMMSS.ext` with a number added if its an already existing file, like `YYYYMMDD-HHMMSS-1.ext`

 ### Running the Script

 Run the script: